 Science and calibration data (engineering+interferograms) collected for a single 'look' command are contained in a single data file.
 For example, if both data- (Bennu) and space-looks are acquired as a result of a single acquisition command, then both are stored in a single data file.
 Similarly, the cal-looks acquired as a result of a single calibration command are also stored in a single data file.
 Any telemetry captured during idle periods is stored in engineering only files.
 The looks acquired during a single OTES Observation Sequence (defined above) are converted into radiance spectra by performing Discrete Fourier Transform (DFT).
-These spectra are then converted into calibrated radiance spectra using the OTES data calibration flow and algorithms are documented in the OTES Instrument paper.
+These spectra are then converted into calibrated radiance spectra using the OTES calibration software, which utilizes the bounding space- and cal-looks, as available.
+The OTES data calibration flow and algorithms are documented in the OTES Instrument paper.
 Salient instrument design parameters are tabulated in Table 4-1 for convenience.